dialpad/dialtone-vue/CONTRIBUTING.md

 # Contributing

-Before contributing a new component to Handset, please check the [Github Project][project] board to see if there is already an issue for it and if not, add it.
+Before contributing a new component to Dialtone Vue, please check the [Github Project][project] board to see if there is already an issue for it and if not, add it.

 ## Pull Requests

-Changes to the Handset library should ideally be separate from any other changes to other project code.
-All pull requests should be assigned to the `@dialpad/handset` team and require at least one approval to merge.
+Changes to the Dialtone Vue library should ideally be separate from any other changes to other project code.
+All pull requests should be assigned to the `@dialpad/dialtone-vue` team and require at least one approval to merge.s

 ## Requirements